Wednesday November 6th, 2024

 Patrick Davies

-I’d never been to Oman before.
+The unbridled excitement of visiting a new country is something that never gets old.
+Prior to this trip, I’d never been to Oman before.
 I’d barely even been to the Gulf, save for a wee work trip a few months prior.
-I’d also never been on a press trip before.
-So, my head was naturally filled with visions of swanky business class seats and posh hotels when I got a text asking, “Would you by any chance be free to go to Salalah in Oman in two days?
+Naturally, my head was filled with visions of beautiful but bleak and barren landscapes and swanky hotels when I got a text asking, “Would you by any chance be free to go to Salalah in Oman in two days?
 It’s a work thing.
 Something about a car?”

-My imagination ran wild with notions of fulfilling my childhood Top Gear dreams of cruising the streets of a foreign land (on the wrong side of the road, I might add) in some swanky foreign whip.
+Immediately my imagination ran wild with notions of fulfilling my childhood Top Gear dreams of cruising the streets of a foreign land (on the wrong side of the road, I might add) in some swanky foreign whip.
+What’s more, when not in the car, it looked like I’d be staying in a pretty outrageously opulent accommodation during my time in Salalah.

 The Trip: ‘Switzerland of Arabia’

-Genesis, the luxury South Korean car manufacturer, was gearing up for the Middle Eastern launch of the brand-new G80 model, and had invited various media outlets to their ‘A Thing of Beauty’ launch event on the southern reaches of Oman’s Dhofar coastline.
+Genesis, the luxury South Korean car manufacturer, was gearing up for the Middle Eastern launch of the brand-new G80 model, and had invited a select number of individuals to their ‘A Thing of Beauty’ launch event on the southern reaches of Oman’s Dhofar coastline.

-What’s more, we’d even be test driving (test driving!) not one but two insanely-high-end cars – the Royal and Sport variants – under the beautiful overcast skies of Salalah’s khareef season, when monsoon-like weather from the Indian subcontinent makes its way to the fringes of the Arabian peninsula, cloaking what is otherwise a very rugged, barren landscape in outrageously lush greenery.
+The invitees (myself included!) would be test driving both variants of the new model—Royal and Sport—under the beautifully fluffy overcast skies of Salalah’s khareef season, when monsoon-like weather from the Indian subcontinent makes its way to the fringes of the Arabian peninsula, cloaking what is otherwise a very rugged, barren landscape in outrageously lush greenery.

 At this time of year, it’s known as the ‘Switzerland of Arabia’.